abyaadrafid/academic-kickstart/content/post/pnpnet/index.md

 Although earlier joint models for perception and prediction use sensor information, they do not exploit the salient features of actors in the time dimension.
 As a result, their overall performance might be vastly improved with some adjustments.

 As we will see, PnPNet does exactly that.
 Where earlier models kept the tracking task at the end of the task stack, PnPNet pulls it inside the perception-prediction loop.
 By doing that, it can utilize trajectory-level representation and can improve performance in all related tasks.
-It also solves the discrete-continuous tracking problem that other works overlook with a novel tracking framework.
+It also solves the discrete-continuous tracking problem that other works overlook, with a novel tracking framework.
 PnPNet deviates from the common approach of [[2]](#2) and directly uses perception features for better scene contexts.

 # Proposed method: PnPNet